DynamicTyped/MdxClient/readme.md

 #### Member properties

 Member properties are special attributes of a given member.
-They allow you to access these values from the member without having to specific them in your MDX query.
+They allow you to access values from the member without having to specify them in your MDX query.
-Currently there are three that are supported; *Caption*, *LevelName*, *UniqueName*.
+Currently there are three that are supported; *Caption*, *LevelName*, and *UniqueName*.
 These properties can be applied to both types of tilde parameters (named and ordinal).
-To utilize them, they are pre and post appended with `##`.
+To utilize them, they must be pre and post appended with `##`.
 Caption is generally not needed, as just asking for the column by name returns the caption.
 These member properties are only applied to members on rows.

 #### Example